 Small-grained cereals include bread wheat (Triticum aestivum L.), spelt (T. spelta L.), durum wheat (T. durum Desf.), emmer (T. dicoccon Schrank), triticale (x Triticosecale spp.), barley (Hordeum vulgare L.) and oats (Avena sativa L.).
 These cereals are self-pollinated, annual, cool-season grasses that are grown for human food, animal feed and forage.

-All of these species are found as both spring- and winter-planted types.
+All of these species are found as both spring-and winter-planted types.
 Winter types require vernalization; cold tolerance is highest in wheat (down to -25°C), lower in barley (-20°C) and lowest in oats (-15°C).
-Accessions may be wild species, landraces, obsolete improved varieties, advanced improved varieties, breeding material or genetic stocks and may be maintained as populations or as pure-breeding lines.
-Rye (Secale cereale L.) is excluded from these guidelines because it requires specialized regeneration procedures due to its cross-pollinated reproductive nature.
+Accessions may be wild species, landraces, obsolete improved varieties, advanced improved varieties, breeding materials or genetic stocks and may be maintained as populations or as pure-breeding lines.
+Rye (Secale cereale L.) is excluded from this guideline because it requires specialized regeneration procedures due to its cross-pollinated reproductive nature.

 Choice of environment and planting season

 - In dry areas with winter season precipitation, plant at the start of the rainy season.